Full IDE for orchestrating local and cloud coding agents with multi-model support.

 What this tier adds

-Adds centralized billing, admin dashboard, SSO, and RBAC at $40/user/month.
+Adds unlimited team members, shared Spaces, centralized billing, admin dashboard, and priority support.

 Enterprise